 Montenegro or Crna Gora in Serbian.
-I have to confess that I didn’t know where the name comes from, I only knew that it meant ˝Black Mountain˝.
+I have to confess that I didn’t know where the name comes from, I only know that it means ˝Black Mountain˝.
 I didn’t really see black mountains though.
-In Montenegro the mountains were green.
+The mountains of Montenegro were green.
 Everything was green.
-Green valleys, green peaks, green forests, green fields..
-Green, green, green in all possible shades and shapes.
+Green valleys, green peaks, green forests, green fields… Green, green, green in all possible shades and shapes.

 Komovi flew over into Bjelasica and Biogradska Gora National Park.
 It was quite some unpaved road hiking with here and there a real hiking path, but I enjoyed every step.
 The road gently curved along the mountains, a real treat for everybody who likes to look around during a hike.
 Wide vistas, spectacular views all day long.
 Until the descend to Mojkovac.